Thursday, 9 April 2026

 (https://contrarian.substack.com/p/trumps-comply-or-die-policing-isnt?utm_campaign=post-expanded-share&utm_medium=web&triedRedirect=true)

 By contrast, very rich Americans seem as yet unconcerned.
-But how long before a corrupt and grasping administration, once it has established the right to treat previously insider groups as outsiders if it wishes, decides to shake some of the ultra-wealthy down seriously?
+But how long before a corrupt and grasping administration, once it has established the right to treat previously insider groups as outsiders if it wishes, decides to shake some of the wealthy or even ultra-wealthy down seriously?

 Monday, 19 January 2026